-Before approving you for a HELOC refinance, a lender will make sure you meet the following requirements.
+Before approving you for a HELOC refinance, a lender may make sure you meet the following requirements.

 Capacity to repay the new loan or line of credit

 Your capacity to repay the new HELOC or loan will be based on your income and debts.
-Some lenders prefer to see that your mortgage debt does not exceed 28% of your gross income and that your total debt (including mortgage, lines of credit, and any additional credit debt) should not be more than 36% of your gross income.
-Each lender has their own debt-to-income guidelines, but these are good rules of thumb for you to assess your own ability to repay a new loan or line of credit.
+Some lenders prefer to see that your total debt (including mortgage, loan payments, and any additional credit debt) should not be more than 43% of your gross income.
+Each lender has their own debt-to-income (DTI) guidelines, but these are good rules of thumb for you to assess your own ability to repay a new loan or line of credit.

 Equity in your home

 Your equity is the difference between the appraised value of your home and the amount you still owe on your mortgage (including any amounts of loans or lines of credit that have not yet been repaid).
 Your combined loan-to-value ratio (CLTV) represents the total balance of all outstanding mortgages secured by your home (including the prospective home equity loan) divided by your home’s value.